composewell/streamly/README.md

 ## Arrays

-The `Streamly.Memory.Array` module provides mutable arrays.
+The `Streamly.Memory.Array` module provides immutable arrays.
 Arrays are the computing duals of streams.
-Streams are good at sequential access, immutable transformations of in-transit data whereas arrays are good at random access, in-place transformations of buffered data.
+Streams are good at sequential access and immutable transformations of in-transit data whereas arrays are good at random access and in-place transformations of buffered data.
 Unlike streams which are potentially infinite, arrays are necessarily finite.
 Arrays can be used as an efficient interface between streams and external storage systems like memory, files and network.
 Streams and arrays complete each other to provide a general purpose computing system.
 The design of streamly as a general purpose computing framework is centered around these two fundamental aspects of computing and storage.

-Arrays in streamly use pinned memory outside GC and therefore avoid any GC overhead for the storage in arrays. `ByteString` data type from the `bytestring` package and the `Text` data type from the `text` package are just special cases of arrays. `ByteString` is equivalent to `Array Word8` and `Text` is equivalent to a `utf16` encoded `Array Word8`.
-All the bytestring and text operations can be performed on arrays with equivalent or better performance by converting them to and from streams.
+`Streamly.Memory.Array` uses pinned memory outside GC and therefore avoid any GC overhead for the storage in arrays.
+Streamly allows efficient transformations over arrays using streams.
+It uses arrays to transfer data to and from the operating system and to store data in memory.

 ## Folds

-`Streamly.Data.Fold` module provides composable left folds.
-A `Fold` is a consumer of a stream.
-Folds can be used to fold a stream.
-Folds can be composed in many ways, a stream can be distributed to multiple folds, or it can be partitioned across multiple folds, or demultiplexed over multiple folds, or unzipped to two folds.
+Folds are consumers of streams.  `Streamly.Data.Fold` module provides a `Fold` type that represents a `foldl'`.
+Such folds can be efficiently composed allowing the compiler to perform stream fusion and therefore implement high performance combinators for consuming streams.
+A stream can be distributed to multiple folds, or it can be partitioned across multiple folds, or demultiplexed over multiple folds, or unzipped to two folds.
 We can also use folds to fold segments of stream generating a stream of the folded results.

 If you are familiar with the `foldl` library, these are the same composable left folds but simpler and better integrated with streamly, and with many more powerful ways of composing and applying them.

+## Unfolds

+Unfolds are duals of folds.
+Folds help us compose consumers of streams efficiently and unfolds help us compose producers of streams efficiently.
+`Streamly.Data.Unfold` provides an `Unfold` type that represents an `unfoldr` or a stream generator.
+Such generators can be combined together efficiently allowing the compiler to perform stream fusion and implement high performance stream merging combinators.

 ## File IO

 The following code snippets implement some common Unix command line utilities using streamly.
-You can compile these with `ghc -O2 -fspec-constr-recursive=10 -fmax-worker-args=16` and compare the performance with regular GNU coreutils available on your system.
+You can compile these with `ghc -O2 -fspec-constr-recursive=16 -fmax-worker-args=16` and compare the performance with regular GNU coreutils available on your system.
 Though many of these are not most optimal solutions to keep them short and elegant.
 Source file